timstableford/proper-job/README.md

 A sub-class of Error thrown when all all items in the input iterator have been completed if there were any that failed.
 Contains a field called `result` which is an `ExecutorResults` object.
 The results will contain any succesful output in addition to the errors.

+### ExecutorAbortError

+Throw this from within the executor callback argument to cause it to gracefully exit.
+The error count will remain 0 but aborted will be set to true.

 ### ExecutorConfig

 The optional third argument of `execute()`.
 It contains the following fields: